An Encyclopaedia of English Medieval Carpentry

 In the later Middle Ages English carpenters achieved a level of technical competence and aesthetic creativity which has never been equalled.
 This project sets out to define and illuminate the techniques and structures the carpenter crafted during that period.
 It is written with the minimum of jargon with the non-expert reader in mind.
 I also supply brief biographies of important carpenters.

-If you find some surprising omissions, this is because roof carpentry is the main focus of the work.
+If you find some surprising omissions, this is because roof carpentry is the main focus of this work.

 The period defined as the Middle Ages is 1066 (the Norman invasion) to 1534 (the Act of Supremacy).

 This not-for-profit educational website is a work in progress.
-You will notice some of the entries are incomplete and a couple of pages are still being constructed.
-I will try to update the site regularly, but when it will be 'finished' (if a work like this can ever be truly finished) is anyone’s guess.
+You will notice some of the entries are incomplete and some illustrations are missing.
+I will try to update the site regularly, but when it will be 'finished' (if a work like this can ever be finished) is anyone’s guess.

 Magnificent Examples of English Medieval Carpentry: